mlabs-haskell/lambda-buffers/docs/compiler.md

 This problem is equivalent to a problem of [calculating graph components](https://en.wikipedia.org/wiki/Component_(graph_theory)).

-## Normalising type definitions
+## Normalizing type definitions

-Finally, the compiler should be able to _normalise_ expressions.
+Finally, the compiler should be able to _normalize_ expressions.
 For example, it may be possible to define a data type in the schema language in a form similar
 to: `data G a = G ((Either) ((Maybe) a) Int)`, where the bracketing indicates the order of application within the term.
-The example term would normalise to `data G a = G (Either (Maybe a) Int)` - resulting in a cleaner (and more performant) code generation.
+The example term would normalize to `data G a = G (Either (Maybe a) Int)` - resulting in a cleaner (and more performant) code generation.